 - research projects

 - activities related to political parties or lobby groups

 - retroactive financial support for activities that have already been completed

 - projects that create a long-term funding dependency

 - projects that duplicate and/or replace programs or services already provided by the Government of Alberta

 - providing capital (loans or investment capital) for business enterprises

-- projects that received grant funding from Status of Women in a previous year
+- projects that received grant funding from the ministry in a previous year

 Eligible expenses include: